AdobeDocs/journey-optimizer.it-IT/help/using/campaigns/reporting-configuration.md

 <!--The reporting data source configuration allows you to define a connection to a system in order to retrieve additional information that will be used in your reports.-->

-La configurazione dell’origine dati per la generazione di rapporti ti consente di recuperare metriche aggiuntive che verranno utilizzate nella **[!UICONTROL Objectives]** dei rapporti della campagna.
+La configurazione dell’origine dati per la generazione di rapporti ti consente di recuperare metriche aggiuntive che verranno utilizzate nella **[!UICONTROL Obiettivi]** dei rapporti della campagna.
 [Ulteriori informazioni](content-experiment.md#objectives-global)

 >[!NOTE]
 >